-No one alive today has lived through a time like this COVID-19 pandemic.
-Everyone is affected in some way, and everyone is subject to stressors at a time like this.
-Stressors can come from anywhere and everywhere.
-For example, being overworked; having no work; being isolated; having too much family time with no breathing room; feeling anxious about having to deal with the public; having personal or family health concerns; money concerns; and loss of hope for the future are all potential sources of stress.
-African Americans, and other friends and colleagues of color, are faced with the compounded stressors of health disparities and structural inequities.
-Everyone is different, but no one is immune.
-Even the people who cheerfully say, "I'm fine," are affected, as well.
+No one alive today has lived through a time like this Covid19 pandemic.
+Everyone is affected in some way, and everyone is subject to stresses in a time like this.
+They can come from anywhere.
+From: Overwork; having no work; isolation; having too much family time with no breathing room; feeling anxious about having to deal with the public; health concerns; money concerns; loss of hope for the future.
+Everyone is different but no one is immune--Even the people who cheerfully say, "I'm fine," have been affected.

 During this time, it helps to remember two things.
-First, the justice system will survive and come through this pandemic, hopefully as a stronger and more equitable institution.
+First, the justice system will survive and come through this pandemic, hopefully as a stronger and more effective institution.
 Second, your role in making that happen is critical; the work you do matters.
 It helps us preserve a system of justice that everyone counts on, whether they use it or not.
 Thank you for doing this work.